Becoming an egg donor at a glance

 1. Donor program online application

-The first step as a potential egg donor candidate at RSC is to complete an Ovum Donor Application online.
-Our Egg Donor Program Liaison will contact you after you submit this application to let you know that your application has been accepted.
+The first step as a potential egg donor candidate at RSC is to complete an egg donor application online.
+Our Egg Donor Program liaison will contact you after you submit this application to let you know that your application has been accepted.

 2. Medical screening, psychological evaluation & genetic consultation

-Once your online application has been submitted and approved, you will then be scheduled for a blood test to assess your ovaries.
-If your results are normal, you will then be scheduled to complete the screening appointments.
-This is generally completed all in a few hours and includes a:
+Once your online application has been submitted and approved, we will schedule you for a blood test to assess your ovaries.
+If the results are normal, you will be scheduled to complete the screening appointments.
+This is generally completed in a few hours and includes:

-- 2 hour in office appointment that includes an informational session, medical history, physical examination, genetic screening, and lab testing for general health assessment and infectious disease
+- A 2-hour, in-office appointment that includes an informational session, medical history, physical examination, genetic screening and lab testing for general health assessment and infectious disease.

-- 1 ½ hour consultation with a psychotherapist that includes a psychological evaluation, psychosocial counseling and a personality assessment screening to assist the therapist in the psychological evaluation
+- A 1 ½ hour consultation with a psychotherapist that includes a psychological evaluation, psychosocial counseling and a personality assessment screening to assist the therapist in the psychological evaluation.

-- 30 minute phone consultation with a genetic counselor to review the genetic screening results from your in office appointment
+- A 30-minute phone consultation with a genetic counselor to review the genetic screening results from your office appointment.

-All screening and testing must be completed and approved before you are made an active donor and available to be matched with egg donor recipients.
-Screening can take on average 4-6 weeks from start to finish.
+All screening and testing must be completed and approved before you become an active donor and are available to be matched with egg donor recipients.
+Screening can take an average of 4-6 weeks from start to finish.
 Failure to be approved at any step in this process may result in a deferral from our program.

-Once all of the above requirements are met you are now an active RSC Program Donor, congratulations!
+Once all of the above requirements are met, you are then an active member of the RSC Egg Donor Program, congratulations!
 Your anonymous profile will be made available to recipients to select and match with you.
-Our Donor Program Liaison will stay connected with you while you patiently wait for to be matched.
-You will be contacted as soon as you have been chosen to participate in a cycle.
+Our Egg Donor Program liaison will stay connected with you while you patiently wait to be matched with a recipient.
+We will contact you as soon as you have been chosen to participate in an egg retrieval cycle.